-Using 1.21, children work with a partner to roll a dice and read a word from the corresponding column.
-They put a counter down if they read the word correctly, first one to put 4 counters in a line wins.
+Using 1.21, children work with a partner to roll a die and read a word from the corresponding column.
+They put a counter down if they read the word correctly; the first person to put four counters in a line wins.